POWERED BY TRITON

 The Triton language allows complex kernels to be written by hand that are portable to any device supported by the Triton compiler.

-WHY KERNELIZE & TRITON
+WHY KERNELIZE & Triton

 An open foundation for hardware-specific optimization